alykoshin/nssm/README.md

 # nssm

-Wrapper for `nssm.exe` to manage Windows services
+Wrapper for `nssm.exe` to manage Windows services with `Promises` support

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/nssm/issues).